+The sheer diversity of Vietnam caters to almost every wandering soul.
 Within its spectacular seascapes and mountainous landscapes, Vietnam hides its mysterious ethnic minority hamlets, impressive cascading rice terraces, a hotpot of cultures dating back thousands of years, one of the most vibrant food scenes in Southeast Asia, and many more.

-Let’s spend a meaningful holiday in Vietnam becoming part of her fluidity and examining her many facets acutely from the inside out in 14 days with Top Vietnam Travel.
+So let’s spend a meaningful holiday in Vietnam becoming part of her fluidity and examining her many facets acutely from the inside out in 14 days with Top Vietnam Travel.

 Day 1: Arrive Hanoi